-In many ways, the history of Callen-Lorde mirrors the communities of those we serve: a history of oppression, struggle and pain, but also one of resilience, beauty, and strength.
+In many ways, the history of Callen-Lorde mirrors the communities of those we serve: a story of grit, determination, and resilience.

-In 1969, just shy of 6 months after Stonewall, two young doctors started the St. Marks Clinic (also known as ‘St. Marks Free Clinic’ and ‘St. Marks Community Clinic) at 44 St. Marks Place, the epicenter of East Coast counter culture.
-The mission of the clinic was to provide free healthcare to young people and people in the neighborhood, who, at the time, consisted largely of ‘hippies,’ ‘freaks,’ and ‘queers.’
-The majority of the patients were between 16-25 years of age, and came in droves for STI treatment, abscesses from needles, substance use detox, birth control, and mental health counseling.
+In 1969, just shy of 6 months after Stonewall, two young doctors started the St. Mark’s Clinic (also known as ‘St. Mark’s Free Clinic’ and ‘St. Mark’s Community Clinic) at 44 St. Marks Place, the epicenter of East Coast counter culture.
+The mission of the clinic was to provide free health care to young people and people in the neighborhood, who, according to a volunteer at the time, consisted largely of ‘hippies,’ ‘freaks,’ and ‘queers.’
+The majority of the patients were between 16-25 years of age, and came in droves for STI testing & treatment, illness related to substance use, reproductive health, and mental health counseling.

 The concept of this type of healthcare – the notion of healthcare as a human right, one to be provided without judgment, and without pay – was radical.
 While much else has changed, our ethos remains the same today.

 In the early 1970’s, a group of seven queer women banded together to create the Women’s Health Collective – the “Oldest Lesbian Clinic in the Nation” at St. Marks.
 In the later 1970’s, the Women’s Collective expanded and took over St. Marks, building their own location on 2nd Avenue and 2nd Street.
 Their vision was to break down the barrier between provider and patient.
 They were anti-establishment, anti-racist, and rooted in health justice.